chrisjmendoza/chrisjmendoza/README.md

 Fast iteration with honest expectations

-Clients and collaborators can count on me to break down a problem, find the root cause, and implement a reliable solution — not a quick hack.
+Clients and collaborators can count on me to break down a problem, find the root cause, and implement a reliable solution—not a quick hack.

 📫 Contact & Links